scandyna/mdt-cmake-modules/doc/ConanAndCMake.rst

   Note that I'm possibly wrong here.
   See also `Case insensitive filesystem can't manage this" #1557 <https://github.com/conan-io/conan/issues/1557>`_

-So, I don't want to include every CMake modules.
+Also, I don't want to include every CMake modules.
 To use a function, it must be included explicitly by the user, or a error is thrown by CMake.
 Also, what about name clashes ?